jack-barbey/cs-122-project/README.md

 ## Notes on files contained in our project: ##

 1) The .crx file is the fully operational extension bundled together.
-It is bundled from the files located in the ?Extension Files? folder.
+It is bundled from the files located in the "Extension Files" folder.
 As an alternative to loading the .crx file, you can enable Developer Mode on the chrome://extensions page and load this folder as an unpacked extension.
 Use will be the exact same.

-2) Some miscellaneous files that we created or used in the production of the extension are included in the ?Other Items? folder.
+2) Some miscellaneous files that we created or used in the production of the extension are included in the "Other Items" folder.